Xhackers7/bi0s-writeup/VM.md

 ## Challenge
 Given an app that emulates a given program using custom opcodes.
 We need to write a disassembler to break down
-its behaviour & reverse it to get the correct key.
+its behaviour & reverse it to get the correct input
 ## Approach
 To gain more understanding about the program, I began by analysing the file, and figured its a striped executable.
 Then I dissassembled the program in ida, when looking at the assembly its obvious that a lot of random obfuscation is going on.